 If you’re watching out for it you can just take the bottle away at the correct amount (and put another cup there so your kitchen doesn’t get wet) but I haven’t bothered since I don’t mind the extra water.

 The minimum amount you can make is 4oz (120ml).
 When William was born he was only taking 30-60ml at first, so for very young or premature babies you may find yourself wasting some formula with this.
 This is an issue that sorts itself by 2-4 weeks though, as their stomachs do grow quite fast!
+If this does bother you in the meantime you can always buy the pre-made bottles of milk which is what he had at the hospital.

 Finally, the Tommee Tippee Prep Machine has a very loud beep which may disturb light sleepers in a small apartment (like mine) or if you have a sleeping babe in arms.
 If there was one feature I’d like to see on an upgraded model, it would definitely be volume control or the ability to turn the sound off completely.